gladimdim/locadeserta/sloboda2/alpha.md

 # Loca Deserta: Sloboda 2

+# 🚨 The Alpha has ended 🚨 | Visit [Official page🔗](../index_en.md) to check the release date and more info!
+Thank you for attention!

-This is a remake of [Loca Deserta: Sloboda](https://locadeserta.com/citybuilding/index_en.html) game.
+# This is a remake of [Loca Deserta: Sloboda](https://locadeserta.com/citybuilding/index_en.html) game.

-# About the Game
+## About the Game

 You must build a settlement.
 You start with just two tools 🪓⛏, a forest 🌲 and some stone🗿.
 Cut the trees, mine stone, build buildings, produce new materials, unlock areas.